 Grass admitted that in 1944 he had been drafted into the 10th SS tank division Frundsberg and that the aircraft auxiliary episode was one that had lasted only while he was a schoolboy.
-Naturally his involvement in an organisation infamous for its associations with deaths heads and murder caused a bit of a rumpus in Poland, a country regarded as the primary killing field of the Nazi machine.
+Naturally his involvement in an organisation infamous for its associations with deaths heads and murder caused a bit of a rumpus in Poland, a country regarded as the primary killing fi eld of the Nazi machine.
 Local hero, Lech Wałęsa, called on Grass to surrender his honorary citizenship of Gdańsk, while some accused him of trying to hype up the publication of his latest book at the time, Peeling Onions.
-While the belated revelation drew widespread shock and accusations of hypocrisy, following many years where he had criticised Germans for not taking full responsibility for their war-time actions, many high-profile names such as the local Archbishop Michalik and novelist John Irving, sprang to his defence.
-Speaking of the guilt he had carried all his life by not revealing the truth, Grass claimed to never have fired a shot, adding that once he saw the brutality of war he even tried to infect himself with jaundice in an attempt to escape his military duty.
+While the belated revelation drew widespread shock and accusations of hypocrisy, following many years where he had criticised Germans for not taking full responsibility for their war-time actions, many high profile names such as the local Archbishop Michalik andnovelist John Irving, sprang to his defence.
+Speaking of the guilt he had carried all his life, Grass claimed to never have fired a shot, adding that once he saw the brutality of war he even tried to infect himself with jaundice in an attempt to escape his military duty.
 He went as far as to write an open letter of explanation to the people of Gdansk and this appeared to have done the trick with the local mayor Pawel Adamowicz refusing to rescind Grass’ honorary citizenship while even the normally stubborn Wałęsa applauded Grass for coming clean and withdrew his previous objections.

-Gunter Grass passed away on April 12th, 2015 at the age of 87, his death prompting Walesa and Gdansk mayor Pawel Adamowicz to pay their tributes on film (with subtitles).
-A collection of photographs showing Grass during his life can be seen here while a number of writers and commentators reflect on Grass' life and legacy.
+Gunter Grass passed away on April 12th, 2015 at the age of 87, his death prompting Walesa and mayor Pawel Adamowicz to lead the tributes from Gdansk.